 - Recent changes can now be displayed.
 To do so right-click the header in the main Everything window and enable the Date Recently Changed option there.

-The program is evolving well ever since the developer has started to push out new beta versions of the application.
+The program evolves well ever since the developer has started to push out new beta versions of the application.
 Remember though that all versions released this year are beta versions not designed for productive environments.